-- 1. It is a misdemeanor to take game in violation of this Section IX, on permits.
-Subject to Article 13.25 of the Quileute Tribal Code, upon conviction, a person shall be punished by imprisonment for a maximum term fixed by the court of not more than three months, or by a fine in an amount fixed by the court of not more than \$1,000, or by both imprisonment and fine.. - 2.
+1. It is a misdemeanor to take game in violation of this Section IX, on permits.
+Subject to Article 13.25 of the Quileute Tribal Code, upon conviction, a person shall be sentenced by imprisonment for a maximum term fixed by the

+- court of not more than three months, or by a fine in an amount fixed by the court of not more than \$1,000, or by both imprisonment and fine. - 2.
 It is a gross misdemeanor to repeat a violation of the same provision of Section IX within 3 years.
-Subject to Article 13.25 of the Quileute Tribal

-- Code, upon conviction of this offense, a person shall be punished by imprisonment for a maximum term fixed by the court of not more than one year, or by a fine in an amount fixed by the court of not more than \$3,000, or by both imprisonment and fine; provided, however, the court shall have no discretion to impose a term of imprisonment less than 2 days actually served. - 3.
+Subject to Article 13.25 of the Quileute Tribal Code, upon conviction of this offense, a person shall be sentenced by imprisonment for a maximum term fixed by the court of not more than one year, or by a fine in an amount fixed by the court of not more than \$3,000, or by both imprisonment and fine; provided, however, the minimum term of imprisonment must be no less than 2 days actually served. - 4.
 "Three strikes": Upon conviction of violating the same provision of Section IX three or more times (regardless of time span involved), in addition to any other penalty, there shall be revocation of hunting privileges for one year.
-This revocation shall be added on to any currently applicable revocation.
+This revocation shall be added on to any currently applicable revocation and/or sentence.